The Blood Brothers (band): Hiatus and breakup

 Music website Punknews.org reported that the band was going on hiatus, though they had initially reported the situation as a breakup.
 The news story linked to a forum post by Three One G owner Justin Pearson, who was replying to a post about the breakup of Some Girls.
 He only stated "the blood bros broke up."

 The band officially broke up in June 2007, but kept the information from the public until November 2007.
 Rumors of the disbandment can be traced as far back as July.

 The Blood Brothers were expected to make an announcement about their future in early 2008, but instead officially announced the breakup on November 8, 2007:

 In a December 2008 interview with Seattle newspaper The Stranger, Blilie gave the following reason for the band's breakup:

 It was announced on October 19, 2009, that Epitaph Records would be re-issuing the band's last four full-length albums with added b-sides, live tracks and remixes.

+Reunions

+On May 16, 2014, The Blood Brothers announced a reunion to play FYF Fest on August 24.
+Their first show in 7 years took place on August 22, 2014, at the Showbox in Seattle.
+The band added further dates in New York City, Austin and Santa Ana.
+Jordan Blilie said that the band would not be releasing new music.

+On May 15, 2024, The Blood Brothers announced another reunion and United States tour alongside a 20th anniversary reissue of Crimes.
+Blilie said, "It was on stage, though, where that energy reached its most joyful, reckless, collective state.
+It's an experience that never really goes away, and one we wanted to share again.
+So, we'll be playing a handful of shows this fall."
+The band's first show in a decade took place on October 13, 2024, in Las Vegas, as a last-minute replacement for Bright Eyes to headline the Best Friends Forever festival.

 Musical style

-The Blood Brothers is commonly seen as a post-hardcore band and incorporate elements from a number of genres including experimental, screamo, noise, avant-garde, and dance.
+The Blood Brothers is commonly seen as a post-hardcore band and incorporate elements from a number of genres including experimental, screamo, emo, hardcore punk, noise, post-punk, and dance.